Xasaur/SwimSync/README.md

 # Created by ThePotato10 and Xasaur

-Languages used: HTML, CSS, and JavaScript (Electron).
+Made with HTML, CSS, and JavaScript (Electron).

 # How to use: